sigtm/sketch-style-libraries/README.md

 ## What it does

 Existing styles are updated (matched by name), and missing ones are added.
-If you use "strict mode", it will also remove any styles that don't exist in your library – and vice versa if you're pushing to a library.
+If you use "strict mode", it will remove any styles that don't exist in your library – and vice versa if you're pushing to a library.

+It also has a merge function, which will merge duplicate styles by the same name.

 ## What's new